 - If you want an exact copy of the original USB drive, you can use the Sector by sector clone option to even clone the unused space.

-- You can clone USB boot drive from large capacity to a smaller drive without the need to shrink the source drive.
+- You can clone USB bootable drive from large capacity to a smaller drive without the need to shrink the source drive.

 - If your bootable USB does not work, you still have a chance to create a bootable media with a USB flash drive or CD/DVD on another computer with the same hardware.
 It works as boot drive, which allows you to boot your computer.